sarahdialmeida/Git-Github/markdown-syntax.md

 :vulcan_salute: :blush: :technologist:

-You will find all emoji´s shortcodes [here] (https://github.com/ikatyang/emoji-cheat-sheet) Thanks @ikatyang
+You will find all emoji´s shortcodes [here](https://github.com/ikatyang/emoji-cheat-sheet) Thanks @ikatyang

-## To tag someone:
+## To tag someone in GitHub:
 - just use @

 Exemple: @sarahdialmeida